-HMICFRS Improvement Plan People: Getting the right people with the right skills Area for improvement: Ref No. P5 'The Service should ensure staff are appropriately trained in safety-critical skills, such as incident command' HMICFRS found that some higher level incident commanders had not received further training or re-assessment following their initial training.
+People: Getting the right people with the right skills

+Area fo r improvement: Background information: Ref No. P5 'The Service should ensure staff are appropriately trained in safety-critical skills, such as incident command' HMICFRS found that some higher level incident commanders had not received further training or re-assessment following their initial training.
 They ask that the Service ensures it trains and assesses all its incident commanders to the appropriate level.

-Ref Action: Achievements: P5.1 A procedure is already in place to ensure that all Level 1 commanders are currently re-assessed within a 2-year time period to maintain their command status.
+Ref Action: Achievements: P5.1 ensure that all Level 1 commanders are currently eriod to maintain their command status.
 All Level 1 incident commanders have been re-assessed A programme to assess Level 1 incident commanders every 2 years is in place P5.2 A procedure is now in place to ensure that Level 2 and 3 commanders attend an accredited command course / revalidation at the relevant level and then be reassessed within two years to maintain their command status.
 All Level 2 and 3 commanders are currently 'in date' following recent accreditation and reassessments.
 All Level 2 and 3 incident commanders have been re-assessed A programme to assess Level 2 and 3 incident commanders every 2 years is in place P5.3 Level 4 commanders (and above) will attend a command course at the relevant level and will maintain the frequency of this.
 A procedure will be put in place to ensure this.
 All Level 4 incident commanders have been re-assessed A programme to assess Level 4 incident commanders every 2 years is in place P5.4 Level 1,2 and 3 commanders will attend 'competence days' at L and D. This attendance will be mandatory.
 Level 4 commanders and above will also attend.
-This will ensure continued competence and professional development for all levels. ☐ A schedule enabling incident commanders to attend a development day each year is established P5.5 Tactical and Strategic Coordinating Groups training scenarios will be implemented with attendees from a multi-agency arena to train and practice at tactical and strategic levels.
-Tactical and Strategic coordinating training sessions are in place and are attended Positive feedback received on TCG session P5.6 The Risk assessment for all the above will be reviewed on a rolling basis. ☐ This features on the Organisational Risk Register and has been reviewed organisation as acting unfairly or in an unjust way.
-In the report, HMICFRS found that some staff didn't have confidence in the process of raising a grievance.
-Some staff also felt that negative consequences would occur, if they were to raise a grievance.
-HMICFRS have asked that the Service recognise this and that they should re-assure these staff in the grievance process to gain further confidence in it.
+This will ensure continued competence and professional development for all levels. ☐ A schedule enabling incident commanders to attend a development day each year is established P5.5 g Groups training scenarios will be implemented y arena to train and practice at tactical and Tactical and Strategic coordinating training sessions are in place and are attended Positive feedback received on TCG session P5.6 The Risk assessment for all the ab oove will be reviewed on a rolling basis. ☐ This features on the Organisational Risk Register and has been reviewed